 Reliever medication for asthma

-Reliever medication opens up the airways quickly and is taken as needed for immediate relief from asthma symptoms.
-This is the medication to use in an asthma flare-up or emergency.
+Reliever medication is used for an asthma flare-up or emergency.
+It opens the airways quickly and is taken as needed for immediate relief from asthma symptoms.

-If you need to use a reliever puffer more than two or three times a week for asthma symptoms, apart from use before exercise, you should see a doctor to review your asthma and medication.
+If you need to use a reliever more than twice a week for asthma symptoms (apart from use before exercise), see your doctor to review your asthma and medication.

 Preventer medication for asthma

 Preventer medication makes the airways less sensitive and reduces inflammation and swelling.
-It needs to be taken every day, over the long term, to be most effective.
-Keep taking your preventer even when you have no symptoms, and also during colds and asthma flare-ups.
+It needs to be taken as prescribed, over the long term, to be most effective in reducing the risk and severity of any flare-ups.

-People who are using a regular preventer (such as an inhaled corticosteroid), but who still get asthma symptoms, may need to step up their preventer.
-These stronger preventers include a second medicine as well as the inhaled corticosteroid and are called ‘combination’ therapies.
+People who use a regular preventer (such as an inhaled corticosteroid), but still get regular asthma symptoms, may need to step up their medication.

 Inhaler devices for asthma medication

 Inhalers are the most common devices for asthma medication.
-The three main types of inhaler are:
+The 3 main types of inhaler devices are:

-- Metered-dose inhaler (puffer) – this is an aerosol canister that produces a fine mist of medication.
-You should always shake the canister before use.
-A puffer is more effective and easier to use with a spacer.
-Doctors recommend that anyone with asthma uses a spacer with their puffer.
+- Metered-dose inhaler (puffer) – an aerosol canister that produces a fine mist of medication.
+Always shake the canister before use.
+It is recommended to always use a spacer with your puffer.

-- Breath-activated inhalers (Autohaler) – these have a spring-loaded aerosol canister.
+- Breath-activated inhaler (autohaler) – a spring-loaded aerosol canister.
 The medication automatically mists out when you start to breathe in through the mouthpiece.
 These are good for children and for people who find it hard to coordinate a puffer.

-- Dry-powder inhalers (Accuhaler, Ellipta, Turbuhaler) – these contain medication as a dry powder, rather than as a liquid like the aerosol inhalers.
-To use a dry-powder inhaler effectively, you need to breathe in deeply to get the medication into your lungs.
-Young children and people who are short of breath might find dry-powder inhalers hard to use.
+- Dry-powder inhalers – contain medication as a dry powder, rather than liquid like aerosol inhalers.
+Deep breathing is required to release medication to the lungs.
+Young children and anyone who struggles with shortness of breath may find these difficult to use.

 If you still use a nebuliser for taking asthma medication – whether day-to-day or just when symptoms flare up – talk to your doctor about making the switch.